hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter6.md

 \end{aligned}
 $$

-With these equations, it is possible to draw the equivalent cirucit:
+With these equations, it is possible to draw the equivalent circuit:

 <figure markdown="span">
     ![](pics/chapter6/figure5.png){ width="500" }